Yashish92/MirrorNet-for-Audio-synthesizer-controls/README.md

 For more results on the project, please **visit the following [Website](https://yashish92.github.io/MirrorNet-for-Audio-synthesizer-controls/)**.

-#### Installation Guide
+## Installation Guide

-**The repository is still under development and easy installation steps to directly clone and train the models will be added in the future !!**
+**The repository is still under development and easy installation steps to directly clone and train the models will be added in the future**

 Code has been developed with `Python 3.6`.
 We also use a number of off the shelf libraries which are listed in [`requirements.txt`](requirements.txt).
 They can be installed with